elliesmith135/EvilChaosGame/README.md

 This is how the game is played: WASD to move, space/LMB to shoot.

-Future plans: We will let it die.
+Future plans: We will let it die aljng with COVID-19.

 ---

 ###Team Members

   * Steven Wren
-    * Code
+    * Power-up implementation, bug fixing
   * Shannon Master
-    * Sound
+    * Sound assets, sound implementation
   * Temmie Hileman
-    * Art and base code
+    * Art assets, art implementation, base code